open-compass/opencompass/configs/datasets/apps/README.md

     })
 })
 ```
+We also offer an apps_mini subset, which includes 1500 questions divided proportionally of introductory, interview, and competition categories, with a ratio of 1:1:1(500 questions each).

 ## How to Use
 You can also filter the dataset based on difficulty level: introductory, interview and competition.
 Just pass a list of difficulty levels to the filter.
 For example, if you want the most challenging questions, you need to select the competition level:
 ```python